chef/chef-server/README.md

 ```

 ## License Usage
-Chef Infra Server captures license usage data under the Progress Chef license agreement.
-This process runs in the background, it doesn't require user approval or intervention, and it can't be disabled.
+The Chef products may include automated license tracking, management and/or enforcement solutions which collect information to verify your license usage.
+All information is collected and utilized pursuant to the Progress [Privacy Policy](https://www.progress.com/legal/privacy-policy) which is available and through the Progress [Privacy Center](https://www.progress.com/legal/privacy-center).

-Chef Infra Server collects the following information from your environment:
+Chef Infra Server collects the following aggregated, anonymized information:
 * The Chef Infra Server version.
-* The FQDN of the load balancer that Chef Infra Server is installed on.
-This information determines if multiple instances of the Chef Infra Server are in use.
+* The hashed FQDN of the Chef Infra Server.
+The FQDN is captured by hashing the subdomain of the internal load balancer of the installed Chef Infra Server.
+This will determine if multiple instances of the Chef Infra Server are in use.
-* The customer name.
-Chef Infra Server captures this by scanning email addresses stored on Infra Server and processing the email domain.
+* The customer domain name.
+Chef Infra Server captures this by scanning all email addresses stored on Infra Server, finding the most common email domain name, truncating the username and capturing the email domain.
 * The number of nodes checked into the server in the last 30 days.
 * The chef-server-ctl binary filename and location.
 * The Chef Infra Server's configuration file location.